 Type takes centre stage as a visual device, with primary applications in Lineto’s modular Thermo Zero.
-It’s fresh from a thermal printer, with lo-fi bluntness that delights with its attractive-ugly uniformity.
+It’s fresh from a thermal printer, with a lo-fi bluntness that delights with attractive-ugly uniformity.
 The font’s strict underlying grid system makes it a perfect partner for LED screens.
-Inside the store, these act as ‘pieces of art’, a window into a universe of playful messaging; outside they make an impact amid the bustle of the street.
+Inside the store, these act as ‘pieces of art’, a window onto a universe of playful messaging; outside they make an impact amid the bustle of the street.

 The bold geometric logos represent two ‘B’s.
 There is a tension between the influence of ‘the [physical] space’ – brutal, minimal, edgy – and ‘the [spiritual] place’, summoning us to the heyday of Lucha Libre with graphic forms that suggest wrestling masks.
 While stark and contemporary in their design, the triangular motifs also echo traditional Mexican crafts, especially textiles.
 This multiplicity of meaning is reflected in logo variations, which are used together (typically paired) and apart.